 “Traveling with a group can be extremely convenient for photographers since most of the mundane logistical responsibilities will be taken care of for you (booking hotels, transporting luggage, researching restaurants, etc.).
 As an artist, this eliminates a great deal of stress and allows you to focus on your creativity without organizational distractions getting in the way.

 If you book yourself a guided tour, the leader will likely be someone who lives in the area.
 He or she may introduce you to places you might not have found on your own, which could assuredly help you discover unique places to photograph.
 Plus, that guide will also probably know much more authentic information about the places they’ll be taking you to.
-If you want a more solid photography background before you embark, consider investing in NYIP's travel photography course.
-By the time you complete the program, you will have a portfolio of high-quality photos and the skills necessary to take pro-level photos on your journey.

 The disadvantage of some guided tours, however, is that they might not allow enough time for photography.
 Before you commit to one, make sure to ask the organization whether or not you’ll be allowed some time for ‘independent sightseeing.’
 Let them know that you’re a photographer and would prefer to take your time on certain compositions.
 If they don’t think a specific tour could accommodate your requests, they may be able to point you in the direction of one that does.